jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 4. Alarm Configuration.
 Open the tab configuration alarm desired and set the action named like JIRA Issue: **Create an issue**.
 ![](/JIRAServiceDesk/images/AlarmConf.PNG)

-If all is ok.
-We will see an Smart Response successfully executed.
+If everything is ok, we will see an Smart Response successfully executed.

 ![](/JIRAServiceDesk/images/alarm.PNG)

-The _inspector_ tab shows aditional execution output.
+The _inspector_ tab shows additional execution output.

 ![](/JIRAServiceDesk/images/SmartResponseActions.PNG)

-Now, JIRA should have all the issue created.
+Now, JIRA should have all the issues created.

 ![](/JIRAServiceDesk/images/JiraIssues.PNG)